 There is always a link between good governance and compliance with the law.
 Compliance with the law is part of good governance.
 However, the laws stand on their own.
-King confirms that you should comply with the law.
+The King Report confirms that you should comply with the law.

-King is not a law.
+The King Code is not a law.

 Good Governance is Voluntary

-Many of our laws are not enforced in South Africa – the King Code has adopted a clever approach in making the company’s stakeholders the compliance officer.
+Many of our laws are not enforced in South Africa – the King Code has adopted a clever approach in making the company’s stakeholders the compliance officer for governance.
 When there is a mess, no director wants to have to go and explain to the stakeholders why they did not apply good governance principles.
 However, there might be a good explanation.
 For example, it makes sense for an organisation that does not use ICT at all, to decide not to implement the IT governance principles contained in King.

+You must comply with the laws that apply to you.
 We can help you with IT compliance.